Developmental Sciences

 Course content

-The programme is designed for graduates from psychology and related disciplines who seek to deepen their understanding of cutting-edge contemporary research in developmental science, as well as established practitioners and policy-makers wishing to update their training.
-The MA allows you to reflect critically on existing knowledge and the MSc to carry out empirical research.
+The course is designed for graduates from psychology and related disciplines who seek to deepen their understanding of cutting-edge contemporary research in developmental science, as well as established practitioners and policy-makers wishing to update their training.
+The Master's focuses on enabling you to reflect critically on existing knowledge.

 Highlights

-- The degree combines Birkbeck’s strengths in biological, social and applied developmental research methods to provide you with an integrated understanding of child development.
+• The course combines Birkbeck’s strengths in biological, social and applied developmental research methods to provide you with an integrated understanding of child development.

 Information for international students